jwmerrill/esbuild-null-mapping-repro/README.md

 `scripts/list-null-mappings.js` uses the [source-map](https://github.com/mozilla/source-map) library to parse the generated source map and print null mappings.
 You can run it with `npm run list-null-mappings`.

 `scripts/list-mappings.js` lists all mappings (not just null ones).
 You can run this script with `npm run list-mappings`.

+A very similar issue was fixed in v0.25.1 ([changelog](https://github.com/evanw/esbuild/pull/4082), [PR](https://github.com/evanw/esbuild/pull/4082)), but the issue reported here was not fixed by that change.